 U.S. Department of Justice - Office on Violence Against Women (OVW)

-Grants to USA and territories nonprofits, Territorial organizations, Tribal governments and organizations, and publicly funded organizations to increase legal services available for victims of gender-based violence.
+Grants to USA and territories nonprofit organizations, Territorial organizations, IHEs, Tribal entities, and publicly funded organizations to increase legal services available for individuals that have been affected by gender-based violence.
 Applicants must complete required registrations prior to applying.
 The program is intended to increase the availability of civil and criminal legal assistance needed to effectively aid adult and youth victims of sexual assault, domestic violence, dating violence, and stalking.

-Grant funds will be provided for comprehensive direct legal services to victims in legal matters relating to or arising out of that abuse or violence.
+This program is authorized by 34 U.S.C. § 20121.
+The LAV Grant Program (CFDA 16.524) is intended to increase the availability of civil and criminal legal assistance needed to effectively aid adult and youth (ages 11 and older) victims of domestic violence, dating violence, sexual assault, and stalking by providing funds for comprehensive direct legal services to victims in legal matters relating to or arising out of that abuse or violence.
+“Legal assistance” includes assistance to adult and youth victims of domestic violence, dating violence, sexual assault, and stalking in: a) family, tribal, territorial, immigration, employment, administrative agency, housing matters, campus administrative, or protection or stay away order proceedings, and other similar matters; and b) criminal justice investigations, prosecutions, and post-trial matters (including sentencing, parole, and probation) that impact the victim’s safety and privacy.
+Intake or referral, by itself, does not constitute legal assistance.
+34 U.S.C. §12291(a)(19).
 Comprehensive legal services should address the broad spectrum of legal issues that victims encounter and help promote economic independence for victims.
 In addition to representation in emergency and non-emergency protection order hearings, this includes representation in family matters (divorce, child custody, or child support), consumer or housing matters, and credit restoration.

 GrantWatch ID#: 166867